ColeHorvat/personal-website/posts/capstone-reflection.md

 ![alt text](/images/blog-images/capstone-article/cap-blog1.png)

 Lo and behold!
-Each URL contained all the information and more that we needed on each product including pricing, availability, images, variants, and more!
+Each URL contained a JSON object with all the information and more that we needed on each product including pricing, availability, images, variants, and more!
 This completely changed the project since now I could get more data reliably since I wasn't scraping data from HTML anymore (for the most part).
 From there, the gears started turning, and I started thinking about a structure that would best suit the client.
 <br/>
 <br/>